input-output-hk/peras-design/docs/reports/tech-report-1.md

     - Client needs to correlate what they received to what they are waiting for, and why - maybe use futures or promises with closures
 3. Sequential mini-protocols
     - Reminiscent of the Ouroboros design currently in production
-    - Client needs to `Cancel` and re-query when they want a different type of information
+    - Client needs to `Cancel` and re-query when they want a different type of information, a pattern which differs from real nodes' simple abandonment of responses that become irrelevant
 4. Parallel mini-protocols
     - Separate threads for each type of sync (header, vote, block)
     - Client needs to orchestrate intra-thread communication